lillialskye/Sprint-Challenge--Python-1/README.md

 You must implement the following types of blocks.
 Use different colors to distinguish types of block:
 1. A block that the ball bounces off of, that vanishes after the ball touches it
-2. A block that the ball _does not_ bounce off of, that vanishes when the ball touches it
-3. A block that requires multiple hits before it vanishes, changing color with each hit.
+2. A block that requires multiple hits before it vanishes, changing color with each hit.

 # Tips
 You will not need to modify the Ball Class.
 Use GameBall for your game.